 If you're wearing your white trainers most days, they might have started to look a little tired and not so white as they once were.

-Cleaning your trainers can sometimes be tricky as you'll want to make sure you're not ruining them for future wear.
+Knowing how to clean your trainers can sometimes be tricky, especially if they're white as you'll want to make sure you're not ruining them for future wear.

 Best way to clean white canvas trainers